hypercosmac/Side-Projects/README.md

 # 🤖 ML & Robotics Playground

 > A collection of machine learning experiments focused on robotics and autonomous systems.
-Currently featuring an end-to-end RC car that learns to drive from human demonstrations!
+Currently featuring [Zaptrack](https://zaptrack.us) that learns to drive from human demonstrations!

 ## Zaptrack Navigation Project